 Unfortunately, I had an ex-boyfriend who didn’t subscribe to this credo.
-His silence on social media often relegated me to moments spent staring at my phone, comically conjuring up scenarios he was reveling in, sans me.
-Which was why I was determined to have enough televised fun for two people, making a show of attending everything from a church service to dinner with friends.
+His silence on social media often relegated me to minutes spent staring at my phone, comically conjuring up scenarios he was reveling in, sans me.
+Which was why I was determined to have enough televised fun for two people.
+I made a show of attending everything from church service to dinner with friends to an envelope opening.
 In my opinion, I was winning the ‘Post-Breakup Fun Olympics.’
 It was on one of such occasions that I met him.

-I don’t know if I speak for many women or only slightly impressionable University students when I say older (unmarried) men hold a largely unwarranted appeal.
-Almost as though the almighty formula — greying hair + wonky hairline + weathered face — somehow coaxes us into believing they are free of the fuckboyery that plagues their younger counterparts, mathematically converting their attention into something worthy of allure.
+I don’t know if I speak for many women or only slightly impressionable University students, when I say older (unmarried) men hold a largely unwarranted appeal.
+Almost as though this almighty formula — greying hair + wonky hairline + weathered face — somehow coaxes us into believing they are free of the fuckboyery that plagues their younger counterparts.
+Their attention, mathematically converted into something worthy of allure.

 It is why on the night that I met him, I was more than a little charmed.
 He had surreptitiously cleared the bill for my table of rowdy, Snapchatting girls at Double 4, using that as a precursor to make introductions with me.

-This charm was in spite of the fact that he was sporting the most ridiculous afro — a final, laughable attempt to hold on to the vestiges of a hairline determined to revolt, and my very first tell that this stranger was edging dangerously close to middle age.
+This charm was in spite of the fact that he was sporting the most ridiculous afro — a final, laughable attempt to hold on to the vestiges of a hairline determined to revolt.
+My very first tell that this stranger was edging dangerously close to middle age.